humankindof/Homebrew/README.md

 # Homebrew install with brewpack.
-Homebrew install with brewpack packages.yml file.
+Homebrew install with brewpack packages.yml file.<br />
 Used for some commonly used brew and cask packages as well as web dev packages.

 # Install Homebrew: